 More and more moms are working from home nowadays, often while watching their children (including me!).
 Remote work provides a unique opportunity to be able to spend all day with your children and make a living.
 That doesn’t mean it’s easy!
-Some days you’ll want to tear your hair out.
+Some days (okay, most days) you’ll want to tear your hair out.
 But there are some practical ways to survive working from home with children.

 Set aside dedicated time for your children

 When it comes to working from home with children, flexibility is key.
 It’s difficult to have a set schedule when you’ve got kids, so be willing to move things around if you can.
-Figure out what you need to get done each done and prioritize it as needed but understand that surprises are going to pop up.
+Figure out what you need to get done each done and prioritize it as needed, but understand that surprises are going to pop up.

 Take advantage of quiet hours

 As you continue to work from home with children, you’ll discover your own tips and tricks.
 What works for you is going to depend on you, your children, and your children’s age.
 Take each day as it comes, and figure it out as you go.
+You’ve got this.

 Erin Lafond is a writer, website creator, and mom.
 She survived new motherhood by Googling things a lot, calling her mother, and embracing trial and error.
 Now, she shares her knowledge with all new moms.
 She lives in New Hampshire with her husband and son (soon to be two sons!).